Frequently Asked Questions

 FAQ 4: Will religious instruction, prayer, worship and pastoral activities continue at the heart of programming at ESPWA?

-FAQ 5: How do I change my monthly gifts from Free the Kids to Overture International to support ESPWA?
+FAQ 5: How do I change my monthly gifts to Overture International to support ESPWA?

 FAQ 6: What percentage of my contribution will go directly to support the programs?

 Overture Outreach International (dba Overture International), is a 501c3 organization established by individuals in the U.S. and Haiti to empower families living in extreme poverty through sustainable social, community and economic development.

 The Overture team is comprised of many who have worked with or directly for ESPWA for over a decade.
 This includes Frank Irr, Lisa Hyatt, and Cameron Parker, Jocelyn Nelson, and Maxo Fontaine.

 Overture’s strategy is based on a simple principle of biblical economic beliefs:

 Job creation is the ultimate solution to combating the ongoing cycle of poverty that results in family separation, vulnerability to natural disasters, and a dependence on foreign aid.

 In recent years, Overture has been working in rural communities in Haiti providing assistance on everything from building schools to obtaining food for distribution.
 Its focus is on families and communities, which complements ESPWA’s “children and families” mission perfectly.
 Among Overture’s many projects, is a wonderful construction project in the Tiburon area of the country.
 Working with a local mayor and Parish Pastor, they’ve developed a small dome housing community for poor families, that includes a school, sanitation domes and a relief shelter that houses hurricane and food supplies.
 This project has the added benefit of providing business training to several of the local members of the construction crews.